LeongWZ/peggle-clone/README.md

 ![Storyboard Layout](docs/images/StoryboardLayout.png)

 ### Level View
-The main view is the Level view.
-This is the level designer.
+This is the main view of the level designer.

 The main view consists of the following:
 - Container view containing the board view.
 This is not the board view itself.